Playback and Video Boards

 The video player within Cinegy Desktop uses the YUV overlay feature of your video board to provide maximum quality for on-screen playback.
 The standard achieved by this feature is extremely dependent on your hardware and driver.

 |Refer to the documentation of your video board to learn how to set up the device.|

 If you have adequate TV out equipment installed, you can get the parallel TV signal on an external TV monitor.
 The equipment can range from simple YUV buffer devices (like ATI, NVIDIA, or Matrox video boards) up to professional SDI boards.
 However, as Cinegy Titler Editor is an embedded plug-in of Cinegy Desktop, we recommend using only NVIDIA video boards.

 Selecting the Proper Output Options

 Your source material can have different properties.
-For example, some of the clips can have the audio format 16 bit at 44100 Hz, some can have 24 bit at 48 KHz.
-DV material always has the field order bottom first, different to that of Digibeta which has upper first.
+For example, some of the clips can have the audio format 16-bit at 44100 Hz, some can have 24-bit at 48 KHz.
+DV material always has the field order the bottom first, different from that of Digibeta, which has the upper first.
 You have to set up the output options that correspond to your material and output device properties for proper conversion and deinterlacing.